-For the Hoosier Healthwise, Healthy Indiana Plan, and Hoosier Care Connect pharmacy benefits, only dispense-as-written (DAW) codes 0, 1, 5, 8, and 9 should be submitted by providers.
+For the Hoosier Healthwise, Healthy Indiana Plan, Hoosier Care Connect, and Indiana PathWays for Aging pharmacy benefits, only dispense-as-written (DAW) codes 0, 1, 5, 8, and 9 should be submitted by providers.
 Incorrect use of these codes may result in full or partial recoupment.
 Table 3 shows general information about these codes: